hirusha-adi/hirusha/docs/study/cie_al/computer_science/paper_3/my_revision_notes/chapter_18/both.md

         - no complex logic, each process request is queued as it is recieved and executed one by one
         - starvation doesn't occur (because every process will eventually get a chance to run)
         - less processor overhead
+  - processes running states
+    - running processes
+      - when a running process needs to read a file from a disk
+        - running process is halted
+        - process moves to blocked state
+      - when running process usues up its time slice
+        - running process is halted
+          - another has use of the processor
+        - process moves to ready state
+        - until next time slice allocated
+      - ready
+        - conditions to go from ready to running
+          - current process is no longer running // process is available
+          - process was at the end of the ready queue
+          - process has the highest priority
+      - blocked
+        - conditions to move from blocked to ready state
+          - the only required resource becomes available
+          - the only even is complete

 - memmory management